claudetech/leaves/README.md

 no other external dependencies.
 It is built using [yeoman](http://yeoman.io/) and [Grunt](http://gruntjs.com/).

-Check out [the Yeoman generator][generator-static-website] documentation for more information of what you can do in the created project.

 ## Main functionalities

 * HTML templating via [Jade](http://jade-lang.com/) (default) or [EJS](https://github.com/RandomEtc/ejs-locals)